square/wire/docs/wire_grpc.md

 ```

 The generated code varies depending on your RPC role, namely client or server.
-We'll use the following schema to understand how they differ:
+We'll use the following schema to demonstrate how they differ:

 ```proto
 syntax = "proto2";